 Along with obtaining health insurance and opening an HSA or an FSA, keeping track of your yearly medical expenses could save you tax money.
 In 2019, if you have more deductions than the standard deduction ($12,200 for individuals or $24,400 for married filing jointly), then you are eligible to deduct your medical costs as long as they exceed 10% of your adjusted gross income.

 Some years, you may not spend that much money on medical expenses.
-Yet, other years you may incur significant, unanticipated medical bills.
+Yet, in other years you may incur significant, unanticipated medical bills.
 This is why keeping good records and keeping a budget is so important.
 If you use a good accounting app or software, the program will even isolate your medical expenses for you.
 If you keep track of the expenses and work with a good financial planner and accountant, you may be able to deduct those expenditures from your taxable income at the end of the year.

 RELATED READING: 5 Top Budgeting Apps – Their Drawbacks and Benefits

 While you’re tracking your medical expenses, be sure to track your income and other expenses throughout the year.
 If you’re using a good accounting app or software and you’re working with a good tax professional, you can monitor your budget and catch things as they happen.
 Maybe your income doubles.
 Talk to your planner immediately to see if you need to adjust and/or increase your taxable expenses to offset that gain.
 What if your revenue decreases?
 Again, you want to contact your planner immediately and adjust and/or lower your taxable expenses to offset that loss.